UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Experimental details

 \subsection{Run-level stability statistics}

-Tables~\ref{tab:hop_stability} and~\ref{tab:turn_stability} report repeated-run statistics for the trainable backbone models.
+Tables~\ref{tab:repeated_run_stability} report repeated-run statistics for the trainable backbone models.
 Both \method and the vanilla Qwen3-8B are trained three times with independent runs.
 The reported values are mean $\pm$ sample standard deviation across runs.
 The repeated-run statistics show that the improvements of \method over the vanilla backbone remain consistent across runs, particularly for single/multi-hop, and single-turn tool selection.
 Variance remains relatively small for most metrics.
 Multi-turn metrics exhibit larger fluctuations due to the small evaluation size (36 conversations) and the inherent difficulty of strict conversation-level matching.